ahancock1/BusinessManagementSuite/README.md

 ```

 Fix this error: The communication object, System.ServiceModel.ServiceHost, cannot be used for communication because it is in the Faulted state.
+Run as a fucking admin... update the manifest

 ~~The server can be hosted as an .exe or a windows service which will start and stop when the computer is shutdown and restarted.~~